Displays using a GFX Library

 DisplayChipAdapter -.-> |read| Memory

-GFX Library
+GFX Libraries

-There are several GFX library implementions for Arduino available
+There are several GFX library implementions for Arduino available that are used to draw text, lines and fill rectangles.

 These libraries provide very similar functionality but cover different display types and communication busses.